rbtcollins/crcache/docs/MANUAL.rst

 Configuration
 =============

-The default configuration is to have a project ``fallback`` that acts as a fallback for unknown projects and a single source ``local`` that the fallback project binds to.
+The default configuration is to have a single source ``local`` which runs commands locally.

 Search path
 -----------